mariusz-schimke/GiGraph/README.md

 ### Clusters as endpoints

 Clusters may be used as endpoints.
-In such case the edge is clipped to cluster border instead of being connected to a node inside the cluster.
+In such case the edge is clipped to the cluster border instead of being connected to a node inside the cluster.
 To achieve that, define an edge that joins any node with a node inside the cluster.
 Then, on the edge endpoint inside the cluster, assign the identifier of that cluster to the *ClusterId* attribute.
 First of all, however, enable clipping edges to cluster borders by setting the *AllowEdgeClipping* attribute for clusters on the graph.
 The following example presents the complete idea.

 ```c#
 var graph = new DotGraph();